JetBrains/intellij-sdk-docs/basics/architectural_overview/psi_files.md

 ---
 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-A PSI (Program Structure Interface) file is the root of a structure representing the contents of a file as a hierarchy of elements in a particular programming language.
+A PSI (Program Structure Interface) file is the root of a structure representing a file's contents as a hierarchy of elements in a particular programming language.

 The [`PsiFile`](upsource:///platform/core-api/src/com/intellij/psi/PsiFile.java) class is the common base class for all PSI files, while files in a specific language are usually represented by its subclasses.
 For example, the [`PsiJavaFile`](upsource:///java/java-psi-api/src/com/intellij/psi/PsiJavaFile.java) class represents a Java file, and the [`XmlFile`](upsource:///xml/xml-psi-api/src/com/intellij/psi/xml/XmlFile.java) class represents an XML file.

-Unlike `VirtualFile` and `Document`, which have application scope (even if multiple projects are open, each file is represented by the same `VirtualFile` instance), PSI has project scope (the same file is represented by multiple `PsiFile` instances if the file belongs to multiple projects open at the same time).
+Unlike `VirtualFile` and `Document`, which have application scope (even if multiple projects are open, each file is represented by the same `VirtualFile` instance), PSI has project scope (the same file is represented by numerous `PsiFile` instances if the file belongs to multiple projects open at the same time).

 ## How do I get a PSI file?